Quick Guide on How to Find a Second Job

-If you want to become networking ninja, you should make new connections.
-Join trade groups, send friend requests, make use of Facebook resume feature, and visit industry events where you can talk to recruiters.
+If you want to become a networking ninja, you should make new connections.
+Join trade groups, send friend requests, make use of the Facebook resume feature, and visit industry events where you can talk to recruiters.
 Be strategic with who you target.

 Do Some Detecting Work

 You have to research your potential employer attentively before applying for a job.
-Follow potential employers on social media, create GoogleAlerts to stay on top of industry news, and subscribe the newsletters of your prospective employers.
+Follow potential employers on social media, create GoogleAlerts to stay on top of industry news, and subscribe to the newsletters of your prospective employers.

 If you are invited for an interview, ensure you are aware of the organization’s goals, position in the industry, and target client or customer.
 (If the company is public, you can also check their quarter’s earnings report).